 This group is referred to as Secondary Certification

 Teachers at these grades enjoy working with adolescents to help them reach their academic goals in a specific content area and to prepare them for post-secondary lives.
 To prepare to become a teacher of grades 8-12 (or 6-12) at Texas State, students select a degree and a major and minor in one of several academic departments that offer teacher education programs.
 For example, if a person wants to be a teacher of English, then that person will select a Bachelor of Arts Degree with a Major in English and a suitable minor.
-Similarly, if a person wants to be a Mathematics teacher, then that person will select either a Bachelor of Science Degree or a Bachelor of Arts Degree with a Major in Mathematics and a suitable minor.
+Similarly, if a person wants to be a Mathematics teacher, then that person will select a Bachelor of Science Degree with a Major in Mathematics with Teacher Certification.

 The teaching certificates available for grades 8-12 are: Chemistry, Computer Science, English/Language Arts/Reading, History, Hospitality/Nutrition/and Food Science, Human Development and Family Studies, Journalism (requires second teaching field), Life Science, Mathematics, Physical Science, Social Studies Composite (Economics, Geography, Government and History), and Speech